 Breaking the cycle of reinventing the Expat wheel

-This book is the collective expat knowledge of our organization, and is intended to provide valuable knowledge for Australians who are moving to the U.S..
+This book encompasses the collective expat knowledge of our organization, and is intended to provide valuable knowledge for Australians who are moving to America.

 Long before the inception of our organization in 2011, there was a culture of every Aussie in the U.S. for themselves.
 Independently, Australians would go about overcoming the challenges they faced in day to day living, and hopefully they did not accumulate too much unnecessary scar tissue along the way.

 The first two chapters of this book were released in November 2017, to coincide with our sixth birthday.
-Other important chapters will be released to the public over time as part of our charitable mission, with Chapters 15 onwards available to members of our Private Social Network.
+Other important chapters will be released to the public over time as part of our charitable mission.

 About Moving to the U.S. for Aussies